dylanpeifer/deepgroebner/README.md

     M2 --script scripts/make_strat.m2 <distribution> <strategy> <seed>

-where <seed> is only important for Random selection.
+where seeding is only important for Random selection.
 Output is stored in CSV files in the `data/stats/` directory.

 For example, we can compute statistics and run Degree selection on 10000 samples from 3-20-10-weighted with

     M2 --script scripts/make_dist.m2 3-20-10-weighted 10000 123
     M2 --script scripts/make_stats.m2 3-20-10-weighted
     M2 --script scripts/make_strat.m2 3-20-10-weighted degree